 This application appears to comply with applicable County regulations.
 Specifically, the proposal meets the density of the existing zone (ADR-.5).
 Any building permits that would be submitted would be subject to current regulations, which would indicate standard county setbacks for this zone of 30' for side and front and 40' for the rear.
 In this instance, Staff would suggest the building envelopes be adjusted to not conflict with regulations at the time of building permit.
-The P&Z commission did not address.
+The plat was revised to address this issue.